jnthn/nqp-jvm-prep/docs/LHF.md

 and use the lexical name info as in the contextuals task (this may actually be a bit easier).

-## sha1 op
-Implement nqp::sha1, which takes a string and returns another string that represents its sha1.
-Can probably draw on an implementation from the Java class library.

 ## Process related opcodes
 Implement nqp::exit (takes integer exit code) and nqp::sleep (takes double number of seconds).